T. Rowe Price Group Inc. (TROW). Below are some highlights from the above linked analysis:

 1. Avg.
 High Yield Price

 3. Avg.
 P/E Price

 4. Graham Number

-TROW is trading at a premium to all four valuations above.
-The stock is trading at a 16.2% premium to its calculated fair value of $66.81.
-TROW did not earn any Stars in this section since it is trading at a fair value.
+TROW is trading at a discount to only 3.) above.
+The stock is trading at a 6.0% discount to its calculated fair value of $84.28.
+TROW earned a Star in this section since it is trading at a fair value.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description:

 1. Free Cash Flow Payout